zd333/dntsc/README.md

 React client will be available under [localhost:3000](localhost:3000).
 With default `.env` values (copied from `.env-example`) API will be available under [localhost:4000](localhost:4000).
 If you set custom value for `API_SERVING_PORT` (other than `4000`), then you also have to make corresponding change to `proxy` field of `/apps/react-client/package.json`.
+Apps will refresh/reload automatically after you make changes to source code.
 Development MongoDB will be available under port 27017 on localhost.
-Apps will refresh/reload automatically after you make changes to source code.
+MongoDB files will be stored in `~/dntsc_dev_mongo_db_data` folder.

 ## Building and deploying